-You can request – either for yourself or for a household member – maintenance works that will improve the access and/or amenities of your property.
-These works are generally requested because the existing housing presents a health and/or safety risk for the household member with a disability.
+You can request – either for yourself or for a household member – maintenance works that will improve the access to and/or amenity of your property.
+These works are generally requested because the existing housing presents a health and/or safety risk for the household member who is living with a disability.

 All modifications are assessed on a case-by-case basis.

 To apply for modifications to be made to your property, complete the online Maintenance Request form by clicking on the button below.

 Appropriate compliance certificates need to be provided for any plumbing work.
 Only a licenced plumber may issue a compliance certificate.
 A compliance certificate is how a licensed plumber self-certifies that the plumbing work complies with all legislative requirements.

 Whenever a licensed electrician completes any electrical installation work, they must provide a certificate of electrical safety.
 This work covers all work done on wiring where you can switch off the electricity at the switchboard.
 For example, this might include the installation or maintenance of safety switches, circuit breakers, power points, non-plug-in electrical equipment or lighting points within the house.